chrvadala/react-svg-pan-zoom/README.md

   - `background` – background of the viewer (default color: dark grey)
   - `style` - CSS style of the viewer
   - `className` - CSS class of the viewer
-  - `detectWheel` - detect zoom operation performed through pinch gesture or mouse scroll
+  - `detectWheel` - perform zoom operation on mouse scroll
   - `detectAutoPan` - perform PAN if the mouse is on the border of the viewer
+  - `detectPinchGesture` - perform zoom operation on pinch gesture
   - `toolbarPosition` - toolbar position (one of `none`, `top`, `right`, `bottom`, `left`)
   - `customToolbar` - React component with custom toolbar
   - `modifierKeys` - array with modifier keys used with the tool `auto` to swap `zoom in` and `zoom out` ([Accepted value]( https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/getModifierState))